 That the ancient druids practiced astronomy and astrology is beyond doubt.
 It would be amazing if they did not, since practically all ancient cultures did.
 But beyond that, their astronomical knowledge is specifically cited by many of the Roman, Greek and Irish authors that describe them; and there are even a few archaeological finds that suggest it.

 If you would like a reading for yourself, click the donation button below and enter an amount you feel comfortable with (most people pay between $50 and $100).
-Once you’ve donated, you’ll be taken to my About page, where you can send me a message including your date of birth, time of birth, and place of birth.
+Once you’ve donated, you can go to my About page, where you can send me a message including your date of birth, time of birth, and place of birth.
 Thanks!

 Why do you have your name?
 I believe that your name is a prime example of a “meaningful coincidence”, an instance of synchronicity.
 Whether you’ve chosen your name, or you’re still using the one you got as a baby, I believe it reflects your inner soul; it is a spiritual snapshot of your life’s trajectory.
 I can give you the benefit of my experience and knowledge as a linguist and a spiritual searcher, and another person’s perspective.
 I believe our names reflect both our character and our purpose in life.
 For a donation of your choice, I’ll give you a complete etymological analysis and phonosemantic reading — a full historical and spiritual assessment.

 To order a name analysis, click the Donate button below.
-Once you’ve donated (most people pay about $20), you’ll be taken to my About page, where you can send me a message with details about the names you’d like analyzed and any other background information.
+Once you’ve donated (most people pay about $20), you can go to my About page, where you can send me a message with details about the names you’d like analyzed and any other background information.

 A set of not-yet-prime-time projects are Tarot decks.
-Currently I and my partner, Kate Gladstone, are working on the Wardrobe Tarot, inspired by the Chronicles of Narnia.
+At some point I and my partner, Dakota Stengler, will work on the Wardrobe Tarot, inspired by the Chronicles of Narnia.
 I am also working on a deck based on Wilson and Leary’s eight-circuit model of consciousness.
 Links to those projects will be placed here when they are available.